openanalytics/shinyproxy-config-examples/03-containerized-kubernetes/README.md

 # Example: containerized ShinyProxy with a Kubernetes cluster

 In this example, ShinyProxy will run inside a Kubernetes cluster.
 Shiny containers will also be spawned in the same cluster.
-To make the application accessible outside the cluster, a NodePort service is created.
+To make the app accessible outside the cluster, a NodePort service is created.

+TODO
-**Note: this example is the most basic way to deploy ShinyProxy on Kubernetes and should not be used in production.
+**Note: this example is the most basic way to deploy ShinyProxy on Kubernetes and shouldn't be used in production.
 Use the [ShinyProxy Operator](https://github.com/openanalytics/shinyproxy-operator) for deploying ShinyProxy on Kubernetes.**